cjavdev/aditup/README.md

 email and password
 qualify them as an agency
-One Agency can have multiple Account Managers
-One Account Manager can have multiple clients
-One Client can have multiple spots

 Buy Process
 Client name
 Where (youtube/upload), Title
 advertiser category (something thats verified)